Richmond Heights, Missouri

 Richmond Heights is a city in St. Louis County, Missouri.
 It is an inner-ring suburb of St. Louis, Missouri, United States.
-The population was 8,603 at the 2010 census.
+The United States census shows the population grew from 8,603 in 2010 to 9,286 in 2020.
 According to Robert L. Ramsay, the name was suggested by Robert E. Lee, who thought the topography of the area resembled Richmond, Virginia.